LeetLLM

 Replace phrases with evidence from examples

 A learned system needs a representation.
 Before tokenization becomes a full lesson, use the smallest representation possible: lowercase words.
-A ticket becomes a set of observed terms, and training records which route each term appeared with.
+An issue becomes a set of observed terms, and training records which route each term appeared with.

 03-token-evidence.py

 That representation is primitive, but its source of knowledge is different from the rulebook.
-No engineer chose that return or courier should indicate a route.
+No engineer chose that citation or ttft should indicate a route.
 Labeled examples supplied that association.

-Use those counts as a tiny learned classifier: score each route by how many words it shares with a new ticket.
+Use those counts as a tiny learned classifier: score each route by how many words it shares with a new issue.

 Learned router evaluation